It Cosmetics CEO Jamie Kern Lima has a must-read book recommendation for every woman

 - The Path Made Clear: Discovering Your Life’s Direction and Purpose, by Oprah Winfrey.
 This is SO good I can’t wait to read it again.

 - Wolfpack: How to Come Together, Unleash Our Power, and Change the Game, by Abby Wambach.
 A must-read for every woman!
 “Point!”
-I just bought eight more copies to give on a girls trip I have coming up.
+I just bought eight more copies to give on a girls’ trip I have coming up.

-- The Way of The Warrior: An Ancient Path to Inner Peace, by Erwin Raphael McManus.
-A life-changer about the power of finding peace!
+- The Way of the Warrior: An Ancient Path to Inner Peace, by Erwin Raphael McManus.
+A life-changer about the power of finding peace.

-- Exceptional You!: 7 Ways to Live Encouraged, Empowered, and Intentional, by Victoria Osteen.
+- Exceptional You!
+7 Ways to Live Encouraged, Empowered, and Intentional, by Victoria Osteen.
 I’m in her book!
 She shares a story about me that speaks to the power of faith.

 - Girl, Stop Apologizing: A Shame-Free Plan for Embracing and Achieving Your Goals, by Rachel Hollis.
-I just did an episode of her RISE podcast and we went deep!
+I just did an episode of her Rise podcast and we went deep!
 The inpouring of entrepreneurs DMing me about how it was of service to them made it all worth it.

 Where do you go to relax and recharge?

-I love Miraval in Tucson, AZ.
+I love Miraval in Tucson, Arizona.
 I’ve gone both alone and with groups over the years.
 After a few days there, you just feel lighter in spirit and so grounded.

 What are some products that you are currently in love with?

-- I often buy 20 of the same shirt and pants and then wear them almost every day – especially when I’m in a mode where I’m growing a business, writing or creating.
+- I often buy 20 of the same shirt and pants and then wear them almost every day—especially when I’m in a mode where I’m growing a business, writing, or creating.
 It helps me save my energy and use it on what I want to focus on.
-Right now I have 20 pairs of the same Lulu Lemon Align Pants all in Black, and the same Peace Love World t-shirt all in Black.
+Right now I have 20 pairs of the same Lululemon Align Pants all in black, and the same Peace Love World T-shirt all in black.

 - I’m obsessed with Barefoot Dreams Blankets.
 Specifically the $250 “Covered In Prayer” one.
-It’s the coziest and the best and I swear it’s magic.
+It’s the coziest and the best, and I swear it’s magic.
 It literally just makes you feel better!

-- My husband got me the Ember 12 Oz travel coffee cup.
+- My husband got me the Ember 12-ounce travel coffee cup.
 Honestly, I wondered at first if I would ever use it and now I’m obsessed.
 I have six of them.
 Two in all of the areas I spend the most time at home and in office.
 I take one with me on my morning walk/workout outside each morning and my coffee stays hot for over an hour.

 What service can you not live without?

-Audible App – I’m getting through so many books I’ve wanted to read for years this way.
+Audible App—I’m getting through so many books I’ve wanted to read for years this way.
 I listen while working out, driving, etc.

 What products do you still use because you believe nobody’s ever improved on them?